awsdocs/amazon-ec2-user-guide/doc_source/Stop_Start.md

 You can change the instance type, user data, and EBS\-optimization attributes of a stopped instance using the AWS Management Console or the command line interface\.
 You can't use the AWS Management Console to modify the `DeleteOnTermination`, kernel, or RAM disk attributes\.

 **To modify an instance attribute**

-+ To change the instance type, see [Resizing Your Instance](ec2-instance-resize.md)\.
++ To change the instance type, see [Changing the Instance Type](ec2-instance-resize.md)\.

-+ To change the user data for your instance, see [Configuring Instances with User Data](ec2-instance-metadata.md#instancedata-add-user-data)\.
++ To change the user data for your instance, see [Working with Instance User Data](ec2-instance-metadata.md#instancedata-add-user-data)\.
 + To enable or disable EBS–optimization for your instance, see [Modifying EBS–Optimization](EBSOptimized.md#modify-ebs-optimized-attribute)\.
 + To change the `DeleteOnTermination` attribute of the root volume for your instance, see [Updating the Block Device Mapping of a Running Instance](block-device-mapping-concepts.md#update-instance-bdm)\.

 **To modify an instance attribute using the command line**

 You can use one of the following commands\.
 For more information about these command line interfaces, see [Accessing Amazon EC2](concepts.md#access-ec2)\.
 + [modify\-instance\-attribute](http://docs.aws.amazon.com/cli/latest/reference/ec2/modify-instance-attribute.html) \(AWS CLI\)
 + [Edit\-EC2InstanceAttribute](http://docs.aws.amazon.com/powershell/latest/reference/items/Edit-EC2InstanceAttribute.html) \(AWS Tools for Windows PowerShell\)

 ## Troubleshooting<a name="troubleshoot-instance-stop"></a>